NZ Birds of Prey / Native / Morepork Owl

 What does a Morepork sound like?

-Then check out our PDF list of key references for more information and come and visit us at the Wingspan National Bird of Prey Centre in Rotorua to see these wonderful birds up close and learn all about them from our expert staff.
+Check out our PDF list of key references for information and come and visit us at the Wingspan National Bird of Prey Centre to see these wonderful birds up close and learn all about them from the experts.